 Having a sub-par job description – Job descriptions make for first impressions of your company; you can either make a stellar one or leave a long-lasting negative impression.
 Having a one-size-fits-all job description with basic keywords, gender-biased or non-inclusive language limits your talent pool in numerous ways.
 A clear and compelling job description will play a major role in attracting qualified candidates.
 While writing accurate and creative job descriptions can be frustrating, finding the time and resources to do so is well worth your while.

 Relying heavily on resumes – Recruiters, in general, are fond of resumes.
 Back in the day, a resume held testimony to the fact that a candidate is skilled and experienced in his line of work.
 A candidate could be overestimating or underestimating their skills on paper.
 Now, there are a plethora of options to fully evaluate a candidate’s skills.
-Assessments are a good measure of whether a candidate has the required skills or not to carry out his job.
+Coding assessments are a good measure of whether a candidate has the required skills or not to carry out his job.

 Not making the shift to remote hiring tools – COVID has accelerated the shift towards remote hiring tools.
 In a recent survey conducted by HackerEarth, 42% of the respondents who were not using an assessment tool pre-COVID, have become adopters.
 Instead of waiting for a pandemic to hit, recruiters should switch to such tools to ensure bias-free and streamlined hiring of candidates.
 Applicant tracking systems like JazzHR can simplify the initial screening process while technical assessment tools like HackerEarth can help in evaluating candidates fairly and efficiently.